misiektoja/instagram_monitor/docs/anti-detection.md

 instagram_monitor --exposure
 ```

-It shows the Instagram Monitor version, operating system, Python version, HTTP backend, follower-list source, session mode, identity total, sanitized failure counts and circuit-breaker state.
+It shows the Instagram Monitor version, operating system, Python version, HTTP backend, follower-list source, session mode, ledger state, identity total, sanitized failure counts and circuit-breaker state.
 The backend and list source are the ones in effect, so the report names the browser `curl_cffi` impersonated and says when a `curl_cffi` setting fell back to `requests` because the package is missing.
 It omits the account name, target names, stored error text and local file paths.
 Failures are grouped so you can tell the three problems apart:

 | Group | Meaning | What helps |
 |---|---|---|